StephenGunn/jovian/src/content/posts/sveltekit-form-validation-with-valibot.md

 2. We've removed the need to pass the type as a generic parameter
 3. TypeScript can infer the return type automatically from the schema

-This approach leverages TypeScript's type inference capabilities to make your code more DRY while maintaining full type safety.

 ## In Conclusion

 This approach makes handling form data in SvelteKit both safer and more maintainable.
 The